 Seminar 2: Theoretical session (Thursday 29 April)

-The second session aims to discuss the phenomenon of reproducibility mainly on a conceptual level.
-As one of its central questions, this seminar examines the scope and limits of the reproducibility.
+The second session aimed to discuss the phenomenon of reproducibility mainly on a conceptual level.
+As one of its central questions, this seminar examined the scope and limits of the reproducibility.
 Should the call for replication be targeted mainly towards those disciplines following a quantitative or empirical approach?

 - Welcome (20 min): Recapitulation of session 1 and introduction of the topic.

 - Lecture (30 min): Christof Schöch, Professor of Digital Humanities, Trier Center for Digital Humanities.
 A Typology of Reproducible Research: Concepts, Terms, Examples.

 - Lecture (30 min): Bart Penders, Associate Professor Metamedica, School for Public Health and Prim Care, Fac.
 Health, Medicine and Life Sciences, Maastricht University.
 The right tool for the job?
 Replication as research norm.

 - Lecture (30 min): Peter Verhaar, Lecturer at Book & Digital Media Studies, Leiden University.
 Illustration: accountability and reproducibility in the digital humanities.

 Seminar 3: Practical session (Wednesday 12 May)

-The speakers in the third session explain the concrete steps can researchers take to make their research reproducible.
-It offers insights on the aspects of the research project that need to be documented, and on the type of resources that need to be made available.
+The speakers in the third session explained the concrete steps researchers can take to make their research reproducible.
+It offered insights on the aspects of the research project that need to be documented, and on the type of resources that need to be made available.

 - Welcome (5 min): Recapitulation of session 1 & 2 and introduction of the topic.

 - Lecture (20 min): Catriona Fennell, Director Journal Services, Elsevier.
-Role of the publisher.
+The role of the publisher.